-Creating a good health and safety policy for your company is important – as we explain in our blog, Putting a health and safety policy together.
-But, as health and safety is an ongoing concern in business, it should be reviewed at least once a year.
+Creating a good health and safety policy for your company is important but, as health and safety is an ongoing concern in business, it should be reviewed at least once a year.

 By law, you’re required to have a health and safety policy, and it should be in writing if your business employs five or more people.
 You have a legal obligation to ensure your policy is up to date, appropriate for your business sector, and meets all legal regulations to help keep your staff safe and prevent accidents from happening.
 If your policy is to be seen to be out of date, it won’t comply with legal requirements.

 Also, your business, and the business world around it, will change: your company will most likely grow; new hazards in your workplace might develop, and changes might be made to the health and safety laws that your company must follow.
 You should therefore make sure your health and safety policy changes too.

 When to conduct a health and safety policy review

 You should carry out a policy review each year to make sure it is effective and complies with current business laws.
 But you should also conduct a review if you:

 Make changes to your business.
 This could include:

 - Altering your work procedures, such as processes staff must follow to carry out certain tasks